How to Study for the ABIM Certification Exam in 2025

 Practice questions should be a centerpiece of your study plan for the ABIM Certification Exam.
 Working through questions is an inherently active form of learning, and it prepares you for the exam day environment since your test will consist of single best-answer, multiple-choice questions.
 To that end, the first step in constructing your approach to studying is to pick quality question banks.

-If you’re looking for an Internal Medicine Certification Exam Qbank to help you prepare, check out this additional post “How to Select the Best Internal Medicine Board Review Qbank in 2024” for more information on making your decision, or “Top 12 Questions About Internal Medicine Qbanks & Exams” to compare your options.
+If you’re looking for an Internal Medicine Certification Exam Qbank to help you prepare, check out this additional post “How to Select the Best Internal Medicine Board Review Qbank” for more information on making your decision, or “Top 12 Questions About Internal Medicine Qbanks & Exams” to compare your options.

 While MKSAP by the American College of Physicians is one option, Blueprint/Rosh Review offers a well-structured Internal Medicine Certification Exam Qbank that addresses the wide scope of the test.
 Questions are formatted similarly to the ABIM Certification Exam questions and include detailed explanations.
 Some unique advantages of the Blueprint/Rosh Review question bank include its size (3,000 questions), teaching illustrations included with each question, One Step Further questions with additional teaching pearls, and Rapid Reviews that summarize high-yield information in one place.